-By law, only Hydro-Québec or a worker authorized by Hydro-Québec is allowed to perform any work that might require a person, a part of a tree or a tool to come within three metres of a medium-voltage line.
+By law, only an arborist authorized by Hydro-Québec is allowed to carry out tree pruning or felling work that might require a person, part of a tree or a tool to come within 3 m of a medium-voltage line at any time.

 Thank you for putting safety first when planning your work.

-Vegetation near telecommunications wires does not pose an electrical hazard, because these lines are covered by an insulating sheath and have a voltage of approximately 12 volts.
-However, it is important to take care not to damage these wires.
+Telecommunications wires are not an electrical hazard, because they are sheathed and have a voltage of approximately 12 V. However, it is important to take care not to damage these wires.

-Hydro-Québec does not prune or cut down trees near telecommunications lines.
+Hydro-Québec does not prune or cut down trees to clear telecommunications wires.

 You'll find it on your bill.This number is a series of nine digits, starting with 1.